zhangtony239/SysMaid/README_en.md

 # SysMaid
 [简体中文](README.md)

-**SysMaid** is a high-level `win32 api` abstraction layer for Windows, allowing users to manage and optimize system behavior by writing simple Python scripts.
-It's like a local uBlock Origin, but focused on process management, designed to solve issues with "must-use" background software and aiming to become the most comprehensive AutoRun ecosystem on Windows.
+**SysMaid** is a high-level win32 api abstraction layer for Windows, allowing users to manage and optimize system behavior by writing simple Python scripts.
+It's like the uBlock Origin of process management, aiming to solve the issue of background abuse by "must-use software" and striving to become the most comprehensive AutoRun ecosystem on Windows.
 <br /><br />

 #### Downloaded file has disappeared?